Terms and Conditions

 Handling Client Money and/or Insurer Money

-Our financial arrangements with most insurance companies are on a "risk transfer" basis, which means that we act as agents of the insurer in collecting premiums and handling refunds due to clients.
+Our financial arrangements with the insurance companies we use are on a “risk transfer” basis, which means that we act as agents of the insurer in collecting premiums and handling refunds due to clients.

 Changes to Your Cover